 Use this Food Allergy Babysitting and Drop-Off Child Care Form to help you teach the sitter about how to care for your child, how to prevent and how to treat allergic reactions.
 It contains important food allergy management facts.
 It also has a section to fill in about your child.

-Additionally, you may find this handout on food allergy basics to be helpful in teaching a caregiver about managing food allergies in daily life.
+Additionally, you may find Your Guide to Managing Your Child’s Food Allergies to be helpful in teaching a caregiver about managing food allergies in daily life.

 Teach the Sitter How to Recognize an Allergic Reaction